open-telemetry/opentelemetry-js-contrib/metapackages/auto-instrumentations-node/README.md

 You can export the telemetry data in a variety of formats.
 Exporters, samplers, and more can be configured via [environment variables][env-var-url].
 The net result is the ability to gather telemetry data from a Node application without any code changes.

-This module also provides a simple way to initialize multiple Node instrumentations.
+This module also provides a simple way to manually initialize multiple Node instrumentations for use with the OpenTelemetry SDK.

 Compatible with OpenTelemetry JS API and SDK `1.0+`.